 Active adult homebuyers can browse single-family homes in a range of sizes and options within Cresswind at Lake Lanier.
-Kolter Homes offers 13 new-construction models that range in size from 1,346 to 2,964 square feet and feature granite countertops and Energy Star-rated appliances.
+Kolter Homes offers 13 new-construction models that range from 1,346 to 2,964 square feet and feature granite countertops and Energy Star-rated appliances.

 The original builder, Levitt & Sons, offered 13 single-family homes.
-Since Levitt & Sons constructed a small portion of the community, active adult homebuyers should note the limited availability of these models, which range in size from 1,275 to 2,640 square feet.
+Since Levitt & Sons constructed a small portion of the community, active adult homebuyers should note the limited availability of these models, which range from 1,275 to 2,640 square feet.
 All homes within this community are single-level, ranch-style designs.
 Many homes feature oversized lots with wooded views while others offer finished basements.

 The Allure of Gainesville, Georgia